bendertools/LtAmp.py/README.md

 - [ ] Continuous Deployment
 - [ ] LT25Async/Base Classes
 - [ ] Unit Testing
+- [ ] Complete Protocol
 - [ ] Other Amps

 ## 🛠️ Contributing

 > [!NOTE]
 > If you need to contribute in a way which updates protocol classes, you can find the original .proto files in Brent Maxwell's [repository](https://github.com/brentmaxwell/LtAmp/).
-I unfortunately cannot include these files in this module due to copy-left licensing restrictions.
+I unfortunately cannot include these files in this module due to copyleft licensing restrictions.

 lt25.py is licensed under the permissive MIT license, which means that you may fork, modify, adapt, and redistribute with few restrictions.
-However, if you wish to contribute your changes back to the base module, please open a pull request.
-To report bugs, request features, or discuss the project, open an issue or discussion!
+If you wish to contribute your changes back to the base module, please open a [pull request](/pulls).
+To report bugs, request features, or discuss the project, open an [issue](/issues) or [discussion](/discussions).

 ## 🙌 Acknowledgements